Park Your Carbon

 Small Change.
 Big Impact.

 Want to try a diﬀerent way of getting around?
 How about a healthy option, one that can save you some money and even be fun?
 You can reduce carbon pollution in Vermont and impact worldwide climate change.
-Park Your Carbon is a week-long initiative to help change Vermonters’ transportation and commuting habits by encouraging green ways of travel.
-Do it for a day, a week or make it a habit.
+Park Your Carbon is an initiative to help change Vermonters’ transportation and commuting habits by encouraging green ways of travel.
+Try it for a day, a week, or make it an ongoing habit.
 Bike.
 Walk.
 Share Your Ride.
 Bus.
 Work From Home

 Bike.
 Walk.
 Share Your Ride.
 Bus.
 Work From Home.